-In order to take advantage of the small number of apps initially offered on the Amazon Fire TV, I added a 10-foot user interface (usable from 10 feet away) and remote control / game pad controls.
+In order to be one of a small number of apps initially offered on the Amazon Fire TV, I added a 10-foot user interface (TV UI term for a user interface usable from a distance) and remote control / game pad support.
 Here are some screenshots.
 There’s more technical detail below the photo gallery.

 - Modify user interface code to work with controllers (no touch controls)

 - Create a light on dark color scheme that’s easy to read on a television (dark on white doesn’t work well on TVs)

 - Resize the user interface to increase text and icon size, minimize blocks of text

 - Develop an interaction scheme (especially for settings) that’s close enough to the Amazon TV’s.

 - Keep a single codebase for future enhancements and bug fixes.

 What I did:

 - Adapted the main multiple touch screen so that answers are in a diamond patten that corresponds to D-Pad button position to make answering intuitive